How to Use Homeowner Pesticides Safely

 - Clean up any spills immediately.
 Do not hose a spill down with water.
 Instead, soak up the spill (kitty litter works well) and dispose of properly.

 - Never eat, drink, or smoke while using pesticides.
 The chemical can easily be transferred from hands to mouth and could cause poisoning.

 - Store pesticides and chemicals in a secure place where children and pets will not be able to reach them.

 - Store pesticides in their original, labeled containers.

 - Share remaining pesticides with someone who can use them.

 - Do not dump leftover pesticides down the drain!
-Take leftover pesticides to a local hazardous waste collection site.
+Take leftover pesticides to a local, household hazardous waste collection site.